thieu1995/mealpy/README.md

     + Math: Math-based
     + Music: Music-based
     + Probabilistic: Probabilistic based algorithm
-    + Fake: Fake algorithms and fake papers (code proofs)
+    + Dummy: Non-sense algorithms and Non-sense papers (code proofs)
         + All algorithms in this library were implemented by me (my code).
 Including the original version (I read the paper and implement it).
-Some original papers are very unclear (parameters, equations, algorithm's flow) as I categories it to fake papers and algorithms (I have already checked carefully the paper, the related papers and searched for Matlab code or any programming code for it).
+Some original papers are very unclear (parameters, equations, algorithm's flow) as I categories it to dummy papers and algorithms (I have already checked carefully the paper, the related papers and searched for Matlab code or any programming code for it).

-        + The results why I classify it to fake also explain in top of the algorithm file or in ChangeLog.md file.
-        + Most of the algorithms have the Original version and Base version.
-The Base version is my modified version of the the algorithm, sometimes I change the flow, or how the new solution created/updated (equations) or remove some unnecessary parameters.
+* Version: Most of the algorithms have the Original version and Base version.
-        + The category Type below is based on the performance of the Base version.
-(Base version can be Original version)

-* Version:
     + original: Taken exactly from the paper
-    + changed: I changed the flow or equation to make algorithm works
+    + changed: Sometimes I changed the flow or how the new solution created/updated (equations) or remove some unnecessary parameters to make algorithm works

-* Batch size:
-    + The batch-size idea I have already explained above.
-    + The algorithm can use it or not
+* Batch size idea (Personal Choice): Explained in the ChangeLog.md file and above.
+An algorithm can used it or not.

 * Levy: Using levy-flight technique or not

-* Type:
+* Type (Personal Opinion): (Based on performance of Base version.
+The Base version can be Original version)
     + weak: working fine with uni-modal and some multi-modal functions
     + strong: working good with uni-modal, multi-modal, some hybrid and some composite functions
     + best: working well with almost all kind of functions
     + BEST: the best among all algorithms

-* Large-scale:
+* Large-scale (Personal Opinion):
     + All algorithm here have been tested with large-scale dimension (2000)
     + Remember in CEC competition:
         + Normal test: 10, 50, 100